top of page

 At Lifetime Veterinary Care we believe in treating the whole pet, not just the disease or condition they are suffering from.
 To do this, we use acupuncture to compliment our traditional western approach to medicine.

-Dr. Jackson is Certified Veterinary Acupuncturist and earned his certification through the International Veterinary Acupuncture Society, of which he is a member.
+Dr. Jackson is a Certified Veterinary Acupuncturist and earned his certification through the International Veterinary Acupuncture Society, of which he is a member.
 He is also a member of the American Academy of Veterinary Acupuncture.

 Acupuncture FAQ